 Atuh Beach is hands-down one of the most beautiful beaches on Nusa Penida Island, featuring a large cove with crystalline waters, golden sands, and a coconut palm forest.

 Atuh Beach is located on the far most eastern point of Nusa Penida Island.
 From the main town of Toya Pakeh, it’s approximately a 45-minute drive to reach Atuh Beach.

 Pantai Atuh Beach can be accessed from either the left-hand side or the right-hand side of the cliffs via the concrete steps that are cut into the side of the mountain.

-The entrance fee you will have to pay to visit Atuh Beach of 10,000 IDR.
+The entrance fee you will have to pay to visit Atuh Beach is 10,000 IDR.

 It’s the perfect spot to go for a swim to cool off and beach bum under one of many straw umbrellas that line the shoreline.
-Ther is also a couple of small beach cafes selling fresh Indonesian cuisine, cold beers and fresh coconuts.
+There is also a couple of small beach cafes selling fresh Indonesian cuisine, cold beers, and fresh coconuts.